Best Neighborhoods in The Bronx For Families

 The fifth in the list of nice places to live in the Bronx is Riverdale, famous for its scenic views of the Hudson River.
 The place follows a suburban culture with a peaceful lifestyle, tree-lined streets, upscale homes, and large estates.

-Living here gives you close access to a dime a dozen beautiful parks and gardens like Seton Park, Wave Hill Public Garden, and Cultural Center.
+Living here gives you close access to a dime a dozen beautiful parks and gardens like Seton Park, Wave Hill Public Garden, and the Cultural Center.
 Riverdale Y Sunday Market is an appropriate place to buy local produce and goods.
 The place is considered safe for living, with 12.24 crimes per 1000 residents.

 Final Thoughts